 Jesus gave to the disciples a new commandment – “Love one another.
 As I have loved you, so you must love one another.”
 He called us to have great compassion and concern for our neighbours.
 He helped us understand that through love and loving service the grace of God is made known.

 We are in a season where our actions in response to COVID-19 are a tangible expression of love.
 There are elements of sacrifice and service as well as commitment to the health and wellbeing of those around us.

-Our return to using church buildings in this way must be attentive to the health and safety needs of all involved and must be compliant with the NSW Government directives.
+Our return to Church and other related activity must be attentive to the health and safety needs of all involved and must be compliant with the NSW Government directives.
 Australia remains vulnerable to this pandemic.
 Either the NSW Government or the Diocese may change directions in response to changes in understanding of the risk posed by COVID-19.